Sciatica and how to treat it

 Sciatica is a debilitating condition in which the patient experiences pain and/or paresthesias in the distribution of the sciatic nerve or an associated lumbosacral nerve root

 First of all, the term sciatica isn’t a diagnosis, it’s a symptom which can lead to a true diagnosis.
 Having sciatica doesn’t really paint the big picture as there could be various reasons for the symptom.
 The definition above is quite specific, and it certainly doesn’t account for all types of back pain.
-A lot of the confusion around of the term is due to what the patient is feeling can also appear in a lot of different types of back pain.
+A lot of the confusion around of the term is due to what the patient is feeling.
+This can also appear in a lot of different types of back pain.
 What needs to be assessed is the tissue compressing the sciatic nerve, this diagnosis doesn’t always mean the dreaded slipped disk.

 In clinic, patients presenting with sciatica typically come in complaining of a deep, burning pain in the buttock, alongside an altered sensation (and sometimes a heaviness) in the same side of the leg with occasional weakness.
 I’m commonly asked what exercises the patient should be doing to prevent sciatica.
 The answer to this is, if you have no prior symptoms, strenuous physical activity.
 However, if you have symptoms then physical activity can make it worse – be careful and always seek professional help before carrying out any treatments.